Nagendra1997/mesibo-documentation/livestreaming.md

 You can set the type of stream you need, such as audio or video or both.
 For example, you can have an audio only group call.
 If you need to show a presentation or some charts, you need to enable screen sharing.
 You may choose to share multiple streams(simulcast) at once.
 Both your camera stream and desktop screen can be streamed simulataneously, with your camera feed streaming your own self and the screen containing your presentation.

 ### Call Quality
 What kind of quality do you need for your calls?
+If you need to save some bandwidth or you are on a poor network, you may want to choose VGA.
+If you can have nothing but highest quality live stream, turn on 4K!
 Mesibo provides you with a wide range of streaming quality options.
 Note that although you can enable the resolution required here in the console, your camera/device must support recording that resolution.
 It is recommended that you enable the resolution that best meets your bandwidth and device capacity.

 ![Group Calling Quality](stream_quality_settings.png)